WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate and analyze the performance of retrieval models and state-of-the-art LLMs on \textit{WeatherArchive-Retrieval} and \textit{WeatherArchive-Assessment} tasks in our benchmarks.

-\subsection{WeatherArchive-Retrieval evaluation}
+\subsection{WeatherArchive-Retrieval Evaluation}

 \paragraph{Sparse Retrieval Models Achieve Strong Top-rank Relevance on Climate Archives.} As shown in Table~\ref{tab:recall_ndcg_results}, BM25 variants continue to perform strongly, often matching or surpassing dense alternatives in ranking quality at top $k$.
 The effectiveness of BM25 might be related to the nature of climate-related queries, which usually contain technical terminology and domain-specific collocations (e.g., ``flood damage,'' ``hurricane casualties,'' ``crop failure due to drought'').
 In such cases, exact lexical matching is critical as sparse methods are able to capture these specialized terms directly, whereas dense representations may blur over distinctions or concepts.
-For instance, a query about ``storm surge fatalities'' would benefit from precise overlap with passages containing the same terminology, whereas a dense retriever might incorrectly emphasize semantically related but distinct expressions such as ``storm warnings'' or ``storm intensity'', as an example case provided in Appendix \ref{query_generation}.
+For instance, a query about ``storm surge fatalities'' would benefit from precise overlap with news segments containing the same terminology, whereas a dense retriever might incorrectly emphasize semantically related but distinct expressions such as ``storm warnings'' or ``storm intensity''.
 These findings highlight the importance of sparse methods in scientific and technical domains where specialized vocabulary governs relevance.

-\paragraph{Re-ranking Procedure Could Deliver Better Performance.} With the effective sparse methods, further deploying a re-ranker could achieve better performance.
+\paragraph{Re-ranking Could Boost Performance.} With the effective sparse methods, further deploying a re-ranker brings better performance.
 In this setup, BM25 provides high lexical coverage at the candidate generation stage, and the re-ranker ranks the top candidates by modelling fine-grained query–document interactions.
-Empirically, the results show that hybrid models such as BM25plus+CE and BM25okapi+CE consistently outperform both pure sparse and pure dense baselines within the top-ranked results (e.g., top 3-10 passages), which are most critical for downstream QA.
-This indicates that re-ranking models with baseline yields more robust performance for climate-related retrieval.
+Empirically, the results show hybrid model (BM25+CE) consistently outperforms both pure sparse and pure dense baselines within the top-ranked results (e.g., top 3-10 segments), which are most critical for downstream QA.
+This indicates that re-ranking models with a baseline yield more robust performance for climate-related retrieval.